Making interesting and appealing Paint Shop backgrounds is the starting point for any digital scrapbook page with Paint Shop Pro.

-The Patterns that can be used in Paint Shop backgrounds are found in the Materials Palette (outlined in red in the thumbnail image).
+The Patterns that can be used in Paint Shop backgrounds are found in the Materials Palette.

 The angle of the pattern can be changed by spinning the little arm in the middle of the pattern or it can be adjusted in the Angle box.

 The pattern can also be scaled from tiny to monstrous.